0xAA55/VB6JSON/README.md

 ### Note

-Because `Scripting.
-Dictionary` is a VB object but the others are not, and in VB6, assignments on objects need a `Set` syntax.
+Because `Scripting.Dictionary` is a VB object but the others are not, and in VB6, assignments on objects need a `Set` syntax.
 Still, assignments on non-object variables need not use `Set` syntax, it's recommended not to design functions that return the data from `ParseJSONString()` or `ParseJSONString2()`, but design functions or subs that return data via params.

 Use `IsObject()` to check if the `Variant` is an object, use `IsArray()` to check if if the `Variant` is an array.
 Use `VarType()` to get the type of `Variant`, if the type is `vbString`, then the `Variant` is a string.